 In an effort to increase assets under management and generate additional revenues needed to cover operating costs, Bimini Capital and Bimini Advisors acted as the sponsor of the initial public offering of common stock for Orchid, which closed on February 20, 2013.
 Bimini Advisors paid all of the underwriting, legal and other costs incurred in connection with the offering.
 Bimini Advisors did so in anticipation of receiving fees from Orchid for acting as its manager as well as the ability to share certain overhead expenses.
 To the extent Orchid is able to increase its capital base over time, Bimini Advisors will benefit via increased management fees.
 The independent members of the Orchid Board of Directors have the ability to terminate the management agreement and thus end the ability of Bimini Advisors to collect management fees and share overhead costs.
-However, if Orchid were to terminate the management agreement without cause, Orchid would be required to pay a termination fee to Bimini Advisors.
+Should Orchid terminate the management agreement without cause, it shall pay to Bimini Advisors a termination fee equal to three times the average annual management fee, as defined in the management agreement, before or on the last day of the initial term or automatic renewal term.

 In the coming periods, we expect to continue to finance our activities in a manner that is consistent with our operations via repurchase agreements.
-As of December 31, 2013, the Company had cash and cash equivalents of \$12.0 million.
-We generated cash flows of \$48.8 million from principal and interest payments on our MBS portfolio and \$3.3 million from retained interests and had average repurchase agreements outstanding of \$322.5 million during the year ended December 31, 2013.
-The table below summarizes the effect on our liquidity and cash flows from certain future contractual obligations as of December 31, 2013.
+As of December 31, 2014, the Company had cash and cash equivalents of \$4.7 million.
+We generated cash flows of \$116.6 million from principal and interest payments on our MBS portfolio and \$4.4 million from retained interests during the year ended December 31, 2014.

-Obligations Maturing Within One Year One to Three Years Three to Five Years More than Five Years Total Repurchase agreements \$ 353,396 \$ - \$ - \$ - \$ 353,396 Interest expense on repurchase agreements (1) 152 - - - 152 Junior subordinated notes (2) - - - 26,000 26,000 Interest expense on junior subordinated notes (1) 1,030 1,976 1,973 16,741 21,720 Totals \$ 354,578 \$ 1,976 \$ 1,973 \$ 42,741 \$ 401,268
+The table below summarizes the effect on our liquidity and cash flows from certain future contractual obligations as of December 31, 2014.

-(1) Interest expense on repurchase agreements and junior subordinated notes are based on current interest rates as of December 31, 2013 and the remaining term of liabilities existing at that date.
+Obligations Maturing Within Year One to Three Years Three to Five Years More than Five Years Total Total Repurchase agreements \$ 109,964 \$ - \$ - \$ - \$ 109,964 Interest expense on repurchase agreements (1) 63 - - - 63 Junior subordinated notes (2) - - - 26,000 26,000 Interest expense on junior subordinated notes (1) 1,032 1,975 1,972 15,745 20,724 Totals \$ 111,059 \$ 1,975 \$ 1,972 \$ 41,745 \$ 156,751

-(2) The Company holds a common equity interest in Bimini Capital Trust II.
+- (1) Interest expense on repurchase agreements and junior subordinated notes are based on current interest rates as of December 31, 2014 and the remaining term of liabilities existing at that date. - (2) The Company holds a common equity interest in Bimini Capital Trust II.
 The amount presented represents the net cash outlay of the Company.